syncfusion-content/fileformat-docs/File-Formats/Presentation/Convert-PowerPoint-Presentation-to-PDF-in-Google-App-Engine.md

 {% endhighlight %}
 {% endtabs %}

-Step 8: Add a new action method **ConvertPPTXToPDF** in HomeController.cs and include the below code snippet to **convert the PowerPoint Presentation to Pdf** and download it.
+Step 8: Add a new action method **ConvertPPTXToPDF** in HomeController.cs and include the below code snippet to **convert a PowerPoint Presentation to Pdf** and download it.

 {% tabs %}
 {% highlight c# tabtitle="C#" %}